Azure/azure-sdk/docs/typescript/design.md

 ## Azure SDK API Design {#ts-apisurface-serviceclient}

-Your API surface will consist of one or more _service clients_ that the consumer will instantiate to connect to your service, plus a set of supporting types.
+Azure services will be exposed to JS developers as one or more _service client_ types and a set of _supporting types_.

+### The Service Client

+Service clients are the main starting points for developers calling Azure services with the Azure SDK.
+Each client library should have at least one client exported from the top level of its package, so it's easy to discover.
+The guidelines in this section describe patterns for the design of a service client.

 The basic shape of JavaScript service clients is shown in the following example:

 ```javascript
 export class ServiceClient {